Whether you’re heading out on an all-day hike or a short two-mile loop, it’s essential to pack some good hiking snacks.

-Throw a couple of grass-fed, lean whey protein bars these in your backpack and you’ll be good to go even on the toughest hike.
+Throw a couple of chocolate chip protein cookies made from graa-fed whey in your backpack and you’ll be good to go even on the toughest hike.

-Bars are the best hiking snack because they have everything you need to fuel your body, with no prep required.
-Naked Bars specifically are great for hiking because they don’t contain any sugar that will lead to an energy crash later.
+These cookies are the best hiking snack because they have everything you need to fuel your body, with no prep required.
+Naked Cookies specifically are great for hiking because they won't lead to an energy crash later.